RALLERGUMSALLA/movie_site/README.md

 ### Viewing other users rating

-* Select a user and press "View Dashboard" (only some of the created dummy users have favorites, 'David' is one that has)
+* Select a user and press "View Dashboard" (only some of the created dummy users have favorites, "David" is one that has)

 ## Dummy User